-8. Following is a graph demonstrating the General Fund's typical cash flow forecast over the course of a typical fiscal year.
+8. Following is a graph demonstrating the General Fund's estimated cash flow for the 2018-19 fiscal year.
 By analyzing the District's cash flow, the District projects how much money will be available for expenditures throughout the year.
-This allows the District to predict shortfalls in cash balances before they occur and respond accordingly.

-Although expenditures are higher than revenues during the first seven months of the fiscal year, the District did not borrow any money during the 2016-17 fiscal year from the State's Interest Free Loan Program to pay expenditures.
-Each year the Board adopts a resolution to authorize the borrowing of unencumbered monies from any fund, except the Bond Redemption Fund, for temporary use in another fund at any time during the fiscal year.
-The combined cash balances for all pooled funds in the District were sufficient to cover the cash flow deficits in the General Fund during the first seven months of the fiscal year.
-However, starting with the 2017-18 fiscal year the District is participating in the State's Interest Free Loan Program to meet cash flow obligations due to a heavier reliance on property tax collections.
+As shown in the graph, expenditures are higher than revenues during the first seven months of the fiscal year.
+Starting in the 2017-18 fiscal year, the District participated in the State's Interest Free Loan Program to meet short term cash flow needs until property taxes are received.
+Additionally, each year the Board adopts a resolution to authorize the borrowing of unencumbered monies from any fund, except the Bond Redemption Fund, for temporary use in another fund at any time during the fiscal year if needed.
+The District is participating in the State's Interest Free Loan Program again for 2018-19, and plans continue participating into the foreseeable future to make up any remaining cash flow deficiencies during the year.

 9. The District considers primary factors in developing a three-year financial projection as shown in the following table.
 Primary factors used in developing the budget include student enrollment (funded pupil count), inflation and possible benefit and compensation increases.
 Any revenue or costs identified as one time only (not ongoing each year) are included in the appropriate year.
 Multi-year planning allows the District to incorporate known or expected information related to the factors as information becomes available.
-For example, the District knows at this point in time that employer-paid PERA benefits will increase 0.5% in January 2018 and can use this information in the projection for the 2018-19 fiscal year.
+For example, the District knows at this point in time that employer-paid PERA benefits will increase 0.25% in July 2019 and can use this information in the projection for the 2019-20 fiscal year.